 Contact centre workers are not on Immigration New Zealand's skill shortage lists.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Since 2008, the number of online job vacancies for ‘Call or Contact Centre Workers’ has grown at a slower rate than for the average of all vacancies.
-This indicates that demand for these workers has also grown at a slower than the average for all occupations over the same period.
+Since 2011, the number of online job vacancies for ‘Call or Contact Centre Workers’ has grown at a slower rate than for the average of all vacancies.

 Jobs advertised chart

 Source: Ministry of Business, Innovation & Employment